 It’s that creativity that’s helped Apple top the Boston Consulting Group’s list of “The Most Innovative Companies” for 11 years in a row, and grow a brand that speaks to more than its technology, but to design and innovation.

-“Creativity is essential in business because it’s a differentiator,” says Tucker Marion, an associate professor in Northeastern University’s D’Amore-McKim School of Business and director of the Master of Science in Innovation program.
+“Creativity is essential in business because it’s a differentiator,” says Tucker Marion, an associate professor at Northeastern University’s D’Amore-McKim School of Business.

 “If you’re looking at an iPhone versus a Samsung, at the outset, they’re very similar.
 But once you start digging, there’s more creativity in the iPhone.
 Take facial recognition, for example: It’s a seamless user experience.
 Just because someone is first to market with a feature doesn’t mean they’re more creative.
 Design and the user experience mean a lot to overall creativity of a feature or service.”